 Quan was inspired by the success of the film Crazy Rich Asians.
 In recent years, there have been a lot more opportunities for Asian actors in mainstream Hollywood films, including several notable Oscar wins.
 It seemed the perfect time for Quan to once more step in front of the camera, leading to his turn as the many iterations of Waymond Wang in Everything, Everywhere, All At Once.
 This film provides an excellent case for Ke Huy Quan as Ford’s successor.
 Not only is he a pre-established character in the series, but in this film, Quan is able to show off his talents as a bona fide action heavyweight and serious actor.

 In a film overflowing with stellar performances, Quan’s turn as an action star was, for this fan, an absolute joy.
 In one of the film’s most noteworthy sequences, Quan is shown fighting an army of IRS security guards armed only with a fanny pouch filled with gravel.
 In this scene, Quan absolutely destroys his attackers, and never once do we as an audience not buy it.
 Also, Quan plays several different versions of Waymond, including a melancholic businessman and struggling store owner along with a dimension-hopping ass-kicker, showing perhaps the widest range of acting Quan has ever put to film.
 There’s no mistaking it.
 Ke Huy Quan has always been a stellar talent.
-What would an entire action-adventure film starring this man be like?
-And since he already took part in arguably the greatest action-adventure film series in history, why not return to it?
+After his latest role, the industry would finally take notice.

 Ke Huy Quan as the New Indiana Jones?